Curriculum

 -

-In this course, you’ll begin with an overview of coding concepts, terms, and procedures.
-You’ll start by exploring the history of the ICD-10-CM.
-You’ll code diagnoses in the ICD-10-CM and use the chapter-specific coding guidelines to code diseases and conditions with specific and unique rules.
-You’ll then learn how to code procedures in the ICD-10-PCS, rounding out your training in the basics of coding with ICD-10.
+This course begins with an overview of coding concepts, terms, and procedures.
+You’ll start by exploring the history of the ICD-10 coding system.
+You’ll code diagnoses in the ICD-10-CM and use the chapter specific coding guidelines to code diseases and conditions with specific and unique rules.
+You’ll then practice coding procedures in the ICD-10- PCS, and in the basics of coding with ICD-10.

-Then, you'll concentrate on the diagnoses or procedures that don’t seem to fit into any specific coding category.
-You’ll also learn about general coding guidelines for inpatient and outpatient procedures and physician office coding using CPT, HCPCS Level I, and HCPCS Level II procedure coding.
+You’ll also concentrate on procedures and their associated systems.
+You’ll learn about general coding guidelines for outpatient procedures and physician office coding using CPT, HCPCS Level I, and HCPCS Level II procedure coding.

 - Explain how to use the ICD-10-CM to assign codes for medical diagnoses